grafolean/grafolean/backend/API.md

         Parameter is mandatory - if absent, server will respond with a 301 redirect to URL which includes default aggregation level for selected time interval (by default there will be fewer than 100 data points returned in almost all cases).

+    Note that number of returned data points will never exceed 500.
+If requested time interval and aggr. level would return more than 500 results, incomplete response with only first 500 data points will be returned.
+In this case field "next_data_point" will mark the beginning of the next time interval so that client can repeat request with updated time interval.

 JSON response:

 {
     paths: [
         <Path0>: {
+            next_data_point: null|<Timestamp>,  // if not null, use Timestamp as TimestampFrom to fetch another batch of data
             data: [
                 { t: <Timestamp>, v: [<AvgValue>, <MinValue>, <MaxValue>] }  // if data was aggregated { t: <Timestamp>, v: <Value> }  // if raw data was requested